Batsitsd/CAMDT_BBT_Uncertainty_Detection/README.md

 # CAMDT-BBT: Uncertainty-Aware Underwater Cable Fault Detection

+## Associated Paper

+This repository provides an implementation of the method proposed in the following paper:

+> **An Artificial Intelligence-Based Bayesian Framework for Uncertainty-Aware Underwater Cable Fault Detection**

 ## Overview

 This repository provides an implementation of the **CAMDT-BBT framework**, a Bayesian-enhanced Transformer architecture designed for robust and uncertainty-aware underwater cable fault detection.